Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 \begin{restatable}[Upper bound of energy consumption for quantum algorithm to solve Simon's problem]{corollary}{CorQuantum} Let $N>0$ be the problem size and the oracle $O_f$ be chosen according to the probability distribution for Simon's problem in Problem~\ref{problem:SimonsProblem}.
 Then, there exists a fault-tolerant quantum algorithm for solving Simon's problem with energy consumption bounded by

 \end{restatable}

 \begin{proof} In deriving the general upper bound of energy consumption of quantum computation in Theorem~\ref{thm:ThmQuantum} of Sec.~\ref{sec:quantum_upperbound}, we have accounted for all the contributions to the work cost of performing a general quantum computation according to the framework in Fig.~\ref{fig:generic_algo}.
-For the proof here, the remaining point to be done is to translate the algorithm presented in Refs.~\cite{Simon1994, Simon1997} (for introductory explanations, see also Refs.~\cite{lecture_note_cleve,Wolf2019}) to our computational framework, so as to calculate the bound in $W$, $D_k$, and $M$ accordingly.
+For the proof here, the remaining point to be done is to translate the algorithm presented in Refs.~\cite{Simon1994, Simon1997} (for introductory explanations, see also Refs.~\cite{lecture_note_cleve,Wolf2019}) to our computational framework, so as to calculate the bound in $W$ and $D_\mathrm{comp}$ (i.e., $D_k$, and $M$ in the definition~\eqref{eq:D_U} of $D_\mathrm{comp}$) accordingly.

 In the quantum algorithm for solving Simon's problem in Refs.~\cite{Simon1994, Simon1997}, a quantum subroutine \textit{Fourier-twice} is repeatedly used.
 This quantum subroutine acts on $2N$ qubits initialized as $\ket{0}^{\otimes 2N}$ with the operations in the following order: (i) $N$ parallel Hadamard gates act on the first $N$ bits, i.e., $V=H^{\otimes N}\otimes\mathds{1}^{\otimes N}$ with circuit depth $O(1)$, then, (ii) the oracle $O_f$ acts on all $2N$ qubits simultaneously and finally, (iii) $N$ parallel Hadamard gates $V$ are again applied on the first $N$ qubits.
 In the overall quantum algorithm, this subroutine is carried out $O(N)$ times; that is, the oracle $O_f$ (called once in (ii) per performing this subroutine) is called in total $M$ times with